MareesAT/GWA_tutorial/README.md

 All scripts are developed for UNIX/Linux computer resources, and all commands should be typed/pasted at the shell prompt.

 Note:
-The *.zip files contain multiple files, in order to successfully complete the tutorials it is essential to download all files form the *.zip files and upload them to your working directory.
+The *.zip files contain multiple files, in order to successfully complete the tutorials it is essential to download all files from the *.zip files and upload them to your working directory.
-Opening the *.zip folders and PRS.doc file requires clicking on the folder/file followed by clicking on "View Raw".
+To pull all tutorials to your computer simply use the following command: git clone https://github.com/MareesAT/GWA_tutorial.git .
+Alternatively, you can manually open the *.zip folders and PRS.doc file by clicking on the folder/file followed by clicking on "View Raw".

 Contact:
 Please email Andries Marees (a.t.marees@amc.uva.nl) for questions